-Right wing extremism is a well-known term in Germany, especially since the Second World War.
+Right wing extremism is a well-known phenomenon in Germany, especially since the Second World War.
 However, the exact definition of right wing extremism has changed through times.
-In the past, especially during the Second World War, it was something exclusively of the far right wing within politics and right wing extremists could be noticed by their appearance (uniform, shaved heads, swastika sign).
+In the past, especially during the Second World War, it was something exclusively of the far right wing within politics and right wing extremists could be noticed by their appearance (uniform, skin heads, swastika sign).
 Nowadays, right wing extremism is hard to be defined because it occurs in all layers of society.
 However, in this paper it has been tried to define right wing extremism by giving some definitions.
 First, right wing extremism in Germany is defined by the German Bundesamt für Verfassungsschutz (German domestic security agency) as:

 ‘In terms of ideology, right-wing extremism in Germany is not a homogeneous movement but displays different elements of nationalist, racist and anti-Semitic ideology, resulting in different objectives.
 It is governed by the idea that belonging to an ethnic group, a nation, or a race determines the value of a human being.
 This right-wing extremist notion is fundamentally inconsistent with the Basic Law, the focal value of which is human dignity’ (What is right-wing extremism?, 2016).

 Moreover, another aspect of right wing extremism was provided by Pfahl-Traughber, author of the book Rechtsextremismus in Deutschland und Europa: wissenschaftliche Analysen und journalistische Beobachtungen, who stated that, ‘right wing extremism stands for an "ultra-nationalist concept"’ (2014, p.
 499).
 They link right wing extremism to the nationalist feelings of favouring the own state above others.
-Furthermore, another definition has been given by Kowalsky & Schroeder who state that right wing extremism is very hard to define (2013).
-However, Kowalsky & Schroeder argued that, ‘on the individual level, right wing extremism can be associated with authoritarianism, nationalism, racism, antisemitism and a demonstrative and violent attitude’ (2013, p.
+Furthermore, another definition has been given by Kowalsky & Schroeder who argued that, ‘on the individual level, right wing extremism can be associated with authoritarianism, nationalism, racism, antisemitism and a demonstrative and violent attitude’ (2013, p.
 27).
-Moreover, Kowalsky & Schroeder mentioned a more specific definition which they have used for their own research, ‘right wing extremism include all public manifestations that are against the fundamental principles of a democratic state.
-Right wing extremism is democracy hostility’ (2013, p.
-212). and mentssupportgender equality (1996)
+Moreover, Kowalsky & Schroeder mentioned a more specific definition which they have used for their own research, ‘right wing extremism includes all public manifestations that are against the fundamental principles of a democratic state’ (2013, p.
+212).
+Moreover, right wing extremism, according to Bailer-Galanda and Neugebauer, contains two central elements, “Volksgemeinschaft and ‘integral nationalism’”(1996).
+To expand, Bailer-Galanda and Neugebauer explain that, ‘Volksgemeinschaft is fictional idea of a natural, harmonious order set in a patriarchal mould.
+Other ideologies, or any attempts to disturb this – sometimes enforced – harmony, are rejected as being harmful and “unnatural”’ (1996).
+These “other ideologies ” include for example liberalism, the labour movement and movements to support gender equality (Bailer-Galanda & Neugebauer, 1996).
+They rather favour the state, but also, according to Bailer-Galanda & Neugebauer (1996), ‘the community of one people and one culture, which is based on “biological” and racist premises (integral nationalism)’.
+In other words, right wing extremists favour the own people of the state, who have been determined to be the “real” people by their biological characteristics (white skin for example).
+They have also an aversion of others, which are the “other ideologies” but also groups or individuals who are against right wing ideologies or extremists.
+Xenophobia derives from such an idea of the biologically determined “own people”.
+Also, right wing extremism is highly associated with their anti-foreigners attitude.
+According to Bailer-Galanda and Neugebauer, ‘“foreigners” are forced into the role of “scapegoats,” responsible for society’s ills such as crime and unemployment’ (1996, p.
+10).